The ultimate guide to writing a communication strategy

 Who should be involved in developing your communication strategy?

 Your communication strategy puts your customer at the heart of everything your company says, does and develops.
-To identify the right experts from within your business, start by highlighting the names of key people representing all the departments responsible for anything to do with the customer experience.
+To identify the right experts from within your business, start by attaching the names of key people representing all the departments responsible for anything to do with the customer experience.

 - Designing it